Updated: June 30, 2020

-As Coronavirus continues to spread across the U.S., Lee Health wants to keep you aware and informed on how COVID-19 is affecting our community, how Lee Health is prepared to keep Southwest Florida safe during this outbreak and what you can do to stay healthy.
+As COVID-19 continues to spread across the U.S., Lee Health wants to keep you aware and informed on how the virus is affecting our community, how Lee Health is prepared to keep Southwest Florida safe during this outbreak and what you can do to stay healthy.

 ABOUT CORONAVIRUS AND COVID-19